 How does the newly announced Synology DS1019+ NAS compare with the DS918+ NAS?

 If you were one of the many people watching the Synology Solution Exhibition in Taipei this week, then you would have no doubt noticed a brand new flagship 5-Bay Network Attached Storage (NAS) server was announced, the rather interesting DS1019+ NAS.
-Mere minutes after discussed this here on NASCompares, SPANTV and the NASCompares YouTube, you guys started to immediately ask about how this unit compares with the DS918+ release late last year.
+Mere minutes after discussed this here on NASCompares, SPANTV and the NASCompares YouTube, you guys started to immediately ask about how this unit compares with the DS918+ release back in late 2017.
 More precisely you asked four questions over and over.
-Below is the best answer I can give to all questions.
+Below is the best answer I can give to all the questions.
 I will try to keep this updated and add questions as they come.
 Lastly, do remember to check out the specifications comparison at the bottom of the page.
 It is pretty impressive how close these two are.

 Synology DS918+ or DS1019+ NAS, Which is better?